Thomas-Slegers/EveresstTempoSyncTool/README.md

 The backend service can be used by EveresstTempoSyncUI frontend to upload the necessary files.

+## Web API
+Paths are configured in SyncController.

+with

+    /input : to start the sync with a generated UUID

+    /sync/UUID/ : to show the result of the sync

+    /sync/UUID/ResourceId/Date : to show the sync result of the given day

 ## Get it started
 To be able to retrieve the artifacts from Gradle :